MinnPost/minnpost-template/README.md

 ## Templates

-* `template-general`: This is a meta-template that should not usually be directly used.
-It contains things that almost all other templates will use.
+* `template-application`: This is a template for pieces that are full applications.
+This is subjective.

 ## Creating a project from a template